meettanmaysinha/pedagogical-agent/README.md

 - *`batchuploader.py`*
    - Functions for uploading of video or audio file

+### Pedagogical Agent
+- *`VideoProcessor.py`*
+   - Functions for processing of Webcam and Microphone into Video and Audio
 - *`streammain.py`*
    - Main file to run for the Pedagogical Agent